Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/README.md

 Before using the API Publisher on a target ODS, you must create and configure an API client with the appropriate permissions for publishing.
 The source and destination ODS/API must be of the same version.

-Create and assign a claim set for the API Publisher by running the following database scripts:
+For Ed-Fi ODS / API 5.1 through 5.3 only: create and assign a claim set for the API Publisher by running the following database scripts:
   * [Create-API-Publisher-Writer-Security-Metadata.sql](eng/Create-API-Publisher-Writer-Security-Metadata.sql)
   * [Configure-Minimal-Sandbox-Client-as-API-Publisher-Writer.sql](eng/Configure-Minimal-Sandbox-Client-as-API-Publisher-Writer.sql)